Observables in Quantum Mechanics and the Importance of Self-adjointness: Basic ideas and results on SA operators

 where $\psi\in D(H)$, $\psi_\pm$ are given in \eqref{resH} and $\beta=\text{e}^{i\gamma}$ is a unitary $1\times 1$ matrix, i.e. a pure phase.
 It can be shown that if $\xi\in D_{\beta}(H)$, then

 where\footnote{And the parametrization $\alpha=\pm\frac{\cos(\gamma/2+\pi/4)}{\cos(\gamma/2)}$ is used.} $\alpha\in\mathbb{R}$, which is the same as the condition on the wavefunction as given by \eqref{Dalpha}, i.e. the domains given by \eqref{Dalpha} and \eqref{Dbeta} are identical.
 Thus we again have an illustration of the prescription \eqref{domain} of von Neumann.
+Again, we can conclude that a quantum free particle on a half line is described by a one parameter family of inequivalent Hamiltonians.
+It is up to physics, that is experiment, to ``choose'' the description, i.e. for which parameter $\alpha$ we have the best agreement with experimental data.\\

 From now on, we shall no longer illustrate \eqref{domain} but shall assume its validity and shall obtain the domain of self-adjointness using it as a rule.
 For more illustrative examples see \cite{example}.